 Eliminate the causes

 Once you’ve learned what causes your child’s car sickness, then eliminate them from your road trips.
 If playing video games in the car triggers that queasy stomach, then don’t let your kid play them.
 If not looking out the window is the culprit, then make sure that child always has a window seat.
 By eliminating the cause of the sickness, you stop the problem before it even begins!

 Keep some of those small garbage bags or other barf bags in your car and easily accessible at all times.
 If you can get one to your child before they start throwing up, you can contain and minimize the mess.
 This will not only prevent you from having to clean up your car on the side of the road, but it will also keep your car smelling much nicer for the duration of your trip.

 Tip #4: Don’t Let It Ruin Your Trip

-Maybe my biggest tip of all is to not let a child’s car sickness ruin your trip.
+My biggest tip is to not let a child’s car sickness ruin your trip.
 Road trips are a terrific way to travel with your kids.
 It’s also a wonderful way to teach them that the journey is as important as the destination.
 Just because you have throw up in the backseat doesn’t mean you won’t have fun the rest of the time.
 So, don’t avoid the road trips.
 Just learn to manage the car sickness.

 Don’t avoid road trips just because someone in the family has a tendency to get sick.
 It happens to the best of us!
 If you learn the causes, are always prepared, and can be proactive, your family can still have wonderful road trips without the messy side effects.
-I hope these tips will help you handle your kids and car sickness!
-Do you have any tips for handling kids and car sickness?
-If so, leave it in the comments.
+I hope these tips help you handle your kids and car sickness!
+What are your tips for handling kids and car sickness?
+Leave them in the comments.
 For more tips on road trips with kids, read my tips for saving time on road trips, essential items for a successful road trip with kids, and how to pack the car like a pro.
 Happy travels!